The Junior League of Lancaster Proudly

 Tickets are $60 per person ($35 for students) and include lunch, author’s presentation, raffle, silent auction, book signing and cash bar.
 Books will be available for purchase and to be signed at the event.
 Early registrants (September 1, 2017 or earlier) will receive 5 complimentary raffle tickets.
 Late registration fees will apply.

-All proceeds go to benefit projects and services of the Junior League of Lancaster.
+All proceeds benefit projects and services of the Junior League of Lancaster.